Skip to content

 See Options for ASMT for the complete list of options.

 ASMT backs up the indexes from shared memory to the file system.
 The length of time to execute the command depends on the size of the indexes.
 The backup directory contains files with a .dat extension, persisting the shared-memory blocks, with the file names corresponding to shared-memory keys.
 Compressed backup files have a .dat.gz extension.
-The base file for a namespace is never compressed, because ASMT must examine its contents prior to restoring the indexes.
+The pi-base and si-meta files for a namespace are never compressed, because ASMT must examine their contents prior to restoring the indexes.

 Example output